testing-library/eslint-plugin-testing-library/docs/rules/no-await-sync-events.md

 };
 ```

+## When Not To Use It

+- `"fire-event"` option: should be disabled only for those Testing Library packages where fire-event methods are async.
+- `"user-event"` option: should be disabled only if using v14 or greater.

 ## Notes

-- Since `user-event` v14 all its methods are async, so you should disable reporting them by setting the `eventModules` to just `"fire-event"` so `user-event` methods are not reported.
-- There is another rule `await-async-events`, which is for awaiting async events for `user-event` v14 or `fire-event` only in Vue Testing Library.
+There is another rule `await-async-events`, which is for awaiting async events for `user-event` v14 or `fire-event` only in Testing Library packages with async methods.
 Please do not confuse with this rule.